 We have adopted a centralized online tracking system to monitor the daily operation of each self-owned learning center.
-This system tracks important aspects of the each school's operations, such as student enrollment, renewals, teacher staffing and certain operating costs.
+This system tracks important aspects of the each school's operations, such as students in class and new students enrolled, renewals, teacher staffing and certain operating costs.
 We conduct periodic reporting meetings with the principals and academic supervisors of each learning center to review results and discuss how to enhance operational performance.
 We have also unified the design and decorations in all of self-owned learning centers, as well as the procurement procedures and standards for most aspects of the establishment and operation of our learning centers, including computers, desks and chairs, uniforms and other equipment.